mmaltsev/mmaltsev/README.md

 <h2> About Me </h2>

-- **Senior Product Manager**, leading API-first user and account services for global partners with vast experience owning and developing open-source developer tooling.
+- **Senior Product Manager**, leading API-first user and account services for global partners in travel tech with vast experience owning and developing open-source developer tooling.

 - Strong technical background with hands-on experience as a **Software Engineer** working with Python, SQL, and JavaScript / TypeScript.